Open-Cascade-SAS/OCCT/dox/overview/Overview.md

 **Creating your first geometric objects**

-1. In the command window, type axo to create an axonometric view
+1. In the command window, type *axo* to create an axonometric view
-2. Type box b -10 -10 -10 20 20 20 to create a cube b of size 20,
-   parallel to the X Y Z axis and centered on the origin.
-   The cube will be displayed in the axonometric view in wireframe mode
+2. Type *box b -10 -10 -10 20 20 20* to create a cube *b* of size 20, parallel to the X Y Z axis and centered on the origin.
+The cube will be displayed in the axonometric view in wireframe mode.
-3. Type fit to fill the viewer with the cube
+3. Type *fit* to fill the viewer with the cube
-4. Type pcylinder c 2 30 to create a cylinder c of radius 2 and height 30.
+4. Type *pcylinder c 2 30* to create a cylinder *c* of radius 2 and height 30.
 The cylinder will be displayed in addition to the cube

 **Manipulating the view**

-1. Type clear to erase the view
+1. Type *clear* to erase the view
-2. Type donly c to display the cylinder only
+2. Type *donly c* to display the cylinder only
-3. Type donly b to display the cube only
+3. Type *donly b* to display the cube only
-4. Type hlr hlr b to display the cube in the hidden line removal mode
+4. Type *hlr hlr b* to display the cube in the hidden line removal mode

 **Running demonstration files**

-1. Type cd ../.. to return to the root directory
+1. Type *cd ../..* to return to the root directory
-2. Type cd src/DrawResources to reach the DrawResources directory
+2. Type *cd samples/tcl* to reach the *DrawResources* directory
-3. Type source "Available Demo File" to run the demonstration provided with Open CASCADE
-4. The following demonstration files are available:
+3. Type *source <demo_file>* to run the demonstration file provided with Open CASCADE.
+The following demonstration files are available:
+  * bottle.tcl
+  * challenge.tcl
   * DataExchangeDemo.tcl
   * ModelingDemo.tcl
-  * OCAFDemo.tcl
   * VisualizationDemo.tcl

 **Getting Help**

-1. Type help to see all available commands
+1. Type *help* to see all available commands
-2. Type help command-name to find out the arguments for a given command
+2. Type *help <command_name>* to find out the arguments for a given command

 @subsection OCCT_OVW_SECTION_7_3 Programming Samples